 COVID-19 testing for patients

-In line with Department of Health and Human Services guidelines, all patients now require COVID-19 swabbing ahead of their surgery or procedures that require a general anaesthetic.
+In line with Department of Health and Human Services guidelines, all patients coming for elective surgery and other procedures that require a general anaesthetic at Epworth sites in metropolitan Melbourne require COVID-19 swabbing ahead of their procedure.
 This includes:

 - all elective surgery (including endoscopy)